Your commendations are needed

 How many awards can I grant?

-CWIG members can grant, via the SoA, 3 awards over 8 September 2017- 1 August 2018.
-You must have visited the school in that period.
+CWIG members can grant, via the SoA, 3 awards from now until 14 August 2019 (although summer term visits can have an extension of four months).
+You must have visited the school over the school year (September 2018-July 2019).
 Schools can receive more than one award from different nominating authors.

 Who is the scheme open to?